Navigation

 To do that, we first need to add a new list named “numbers”, and insert the numbers 3 to 10 into it:

-Next, we can add the “dropdown menu” widget that uses the “numbers” list, and move it to the desired position.
+Next, we can add the “dropdown menu” widget that uses the “numbers” list as its source, and move the dropdown to the desired position.
 The items in the “numbers” list becomes the options in the dropdown automatically.

 Step 7 - Add the “TOC” Button and “Content” Button